Clean-Hands/p2p_client/README.md

 - We have a rudimentary graphical user interface working, but it could be made better in the following ways:
  - UPDATE

 - Our unit tests are not able to test the functionality of our code across devices.
-To make our tests more robust, implementing a system to test automatic across device testing would be beneficial.
+To make our tests more robust, implementing a system to automatically test across device testing would be beneficial.
+- If a Windows user pings themselves, an error occurs.